CorpAsfindes/AAA-Autonomy-Algorithms-Agency/README.md

 ## Roadmap — From Pilot to Scale

-The current AAA system (submitted March 16) represents a **Validated Functional Prototype**.
+The AAA system (submitted March 16, 2026) is a **Validated Functional System** with real community data, field-tested methodology, and open-source infrastructure.
 We have demonstrated that the algorithm can diagnose community needs and that leaders can interpret and act on the results.

 If selected as finalists (full proposal due April 15), development will focus on four advanced pillars: